Meadowbrook High School (Chesterfield County, Virginia)

 Meadowbrook High School is a high school located in Chesterfield County, Virginia.
-The school is home to the International Baccalaureate Program and Meadowbrook's Academy of Digital Entrepreneurship (M.A.D.E.)
-Specialty Centers.
+The school is home to an International Baccalaureate Program and Meadowbrook's Academy for Developing Entrepreneurs (M.A.D.E.).
 The school has one of the most diverse student bodies in the state and region with students representing over 60 nations.

 History

 The school originally was given the name Central High School.

 Meadowbrook High School opened in September 1963.
 The first students were from the Manchester High and Thomas Dale High districts.

 The school was renovated and expanded in 2001; the design work was done by local architect firm BCHW.

 School

 Accreditation

 Meadowbrook High School is accredited by the Virginia Department of Education.